Aliases for INPP5D Gene

 GeneCards Summary for INPP5D Gene

-INPP5D (Inositol Polyphosphate-5-Phosphatase, 145kDa) is a Protein Coding gene.
-Diseases associated with INPP5D include oculocerebrorenal syndrome.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Hemostasis.
+INPP5D (Inositol Polyphosphate-5-Phosphatase D) is a Protein Coding gene.
+Among its related pathways are Immune System and Interleukin receptor SHC signaling.
 GO annotations related to this gene include SH3 domain binding and PTB domain binding.
 An important paralog of this gene is SYNJ2.

 UniProtKB/Swiss-Prot for INPP5D Gene